-While AI and digital transformation create immense opportunities, SMEs face a range of challenges and risks that complicate its adoption \cite{khanal2024building}.
-Technical limitations such as lack of AI model explainability, and vulnerability to errors or adversarial attacks reduce trust in model outcomes.
-Ethical risks including bias, fairness concerns, and inadequate transparency threaten customer confidence and brand reputation.
-Operational barriers such as implementation costs and shortages of AI skilled professionals constrain effective deployment and oversight.
-From a security perspective, digital transformation and AI systems also introduce risks of cyberattacks, data breaches, and adversarial manipulation, which can threaten business continuity \cite{ode2025social}.
-Furthermore, weak governance structures, limited regulatory awareness, and absence of clear accountability mechanisms hinder SMEs from embedding responsible AI practices.
-Collectively, these risks not only endanger customer trust and compliance but also expose SMEs to reputational damage, financial losses, and reduced competitiveness in the evolving digital economy.
+While AI technologies with digital transformation create immense opportunities in today's business, SMEs face several challenges that complicate its adoption \cite{khanal2024building}.
+For instance, technical limitations include the lack of explainability in AI models and vulnerability to errors or adversarial attacks, which reduces trust in model outcomes and decision-making.
+Ethical risks include bias, concerns about fairness, and a lack of transparency, which threaten customer confidence and brand reputation.
+Implementation costs and shortages of AI-skilled professionals constrain effective deployment and oversight.
+From the security point of view, digital transformation and AI systems also introduce risks of cyberattacks, data breaches, and adversarial manipulation that may threaten business continuity \cite{ode2025social}.
+Moreover, weak governance structures, limited regulatory awareness, and a lack of clear mechanisms for accountability impede the embedding of responsible AI practices in SMEs.
+These risks collectively endanger customer trust and compliance, exposing SMEs to reputational damage, financial losses, and reduced competitiveness in the evolving digital economy.